STS-7

 STS-7 was NASA's seventh Space Shuttle mission, and the second mission for the Space Shuttle Challenger.
 During the mission, Challenger deployed several satellites into orbit.
 The shuttle launched from Kennedy Space Center on June 18, 1983, and landed at Edwards Air Force Base on June 24, 1983.
-STS-7 carried Sally Ride, America's first female astronaut.
+STS-7 carried Sally Ride, America's first female astronaut and the first astronaut in space known to have been LGBTQ.